josharchibald/General-Assembler/OOA.md

 ---

-`translate` will return `NULL` if the provided operation name and operand do not have a corresponding piece of program data. `parse` will return `NULL` if the provided assembly line cannot be parsed.
+`translate` will return `NULL` if the provided operation name and operand do not have a corresponding piece of program data. `parse_asm` will return `NULL` if the provided assembly line cannot be parsed.

 ### Helper Functions